Manuperezro/YogaCourses-MSP4/README.md

 Users will be able to purchase the Video courses.

-User will be able top create an Shopping  cart to store Video-Courses prior purchase
+User will be able to create a Shopping cart to store Video-Courses prior purchase

 - ### User Stories

   - #### First time Users Goals:
-     - be able to use the website easily.
+     - Be able to use the website easily.
-     - be able to purchase products easily.
+     - Be able to purchase products easily.
-     - be able to save products in the shopping cart.
+     - Be able to save products in the shopping cart.
-     - be able to procced with a secure online payment system.
+     - Be able to procced with a secure online payment system.
-     - be able to create an account, login and logout.
+     - Be able to create an account, login and logout.
-     - be able to browse through all courses available for purchase
+     - Be able to browse through all courses available for purchase

   - #### Returning Users Goals:
      - To find the list of producst saved in their shopping cart .